-Safety agency opens probe of rail operator Norfolk Southern
+Safety agency opens probe of Norfolk Southern rail accidents

 OMAHA, Neb.
-(AP) — Federal investigators announced on Tuesday a special investigation into rail operator Norfolk Southern following a fiery derailment on the Ohio-Pennsylvania border in February and several other accidents, including the death of a train conductor just hours earlier Tuesday.
+(AP) — Federal investigators are opening a wide-ranging investigation into one of the nation’s biggest railroads following a fiery derailment on the Ohio-Pennsylvania border last month and several other accidents involving Norfolk Southern, including the death of a train conductor Tuesday.

-The National Transportation Safety Board said it will begin a broad look at the railroad’s safety culture, saying it has sent investigation teams to look into five significant accidents involving Norfolk Southern since December 2021.
+The National Transportation Safety Board said on Tuesday it will begin a broad look at the company’s safety culture — the first such investigation within the rail industry since 2014.
+The NTSB said it has sent investigation teams to look into five significant accidents involving Norfolk Southern since December 2021.

-The agency also said it was urging the company to take immediate action to review and assess its safety practices.
+The agency also urged the company to take immediate action to review and assess its safety practices.

+Norfolk Southern CEO Alan Shaw pledged to hold a series of companywide safety meetings Wednesday — one day ahead of when he is scheduled to testify in Congress at a hearing on the East Palestine derailment.

+“Moving forward, we are going to rebuild our safety culture from the ground up,” he said in a statement.
+“We are going to invest more in safety.
+This is not who we are, it is not acceptable, and it will not continue.”

-Norfolk Southern didn’t respond to a request for comment.
-It announced plans Monday to improve the use of detectors placed along railroad tracks to spot overheating bearings and other problems in response to the derailment in Ohio last month.
+In in response to the Ohio derailment, the railroad on Monday announced plans to improve the use of detectors placed along railroad tracks to spot overheating bearings and other problems.

-NTSB has said the crew operating the train that derailed Feb.
+Investigators with the NTSB said the crew operating the train that derailed Feb.
 3 outside East Palestine, Ohio, got a warning from such a detector but couldn’t stop the train before more than three dozen cars came off the tracks and caught fire.

 Half of the town of about 5,000 people had to evacuate for days when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion, leaving residents with lingering health concerns.
 Government officials say tests haven’t found dangerous levels of chemicals in the air or water in the area.